SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 When you've completed entering the all interactions in your google sheet, it needs to be incorporated into the collection of species files in GitHub.
 To do that, export your spreadsheet to CSV, which downloads it to your desktop.
 You will most likely need to rename the CSV file that's downloaded to your computer.
 Name it for the species and add your initials, e.g. **Passerina_cyanea_PLZ.csv**.

-In the future it will be possible to run a program to check your file for correctness, but for now you may upload as it. **IMPORTANT: Don't open and save the CSV file from Excel, which adds incompatible characters.**
+In the future it will be possible to run a program to check your file for correctness, but for now you may upload as is. **IMPORTANT: Don't open and save the CSV file from Excel, which adds incompatible characters.**

 ## Step 7: Upload CSV to GitHub.